 - Intradermal Skin Testing: If prick test is negative for an allergen, an intradermal skin testing for that substance can be done.
 The intradermal test may be optimal if there is a suspected venom or drug allergy.

 - Blood Allergy Testing: involves a quick blood draw.
 The patient’s blood is sent to the laboratory, and the presence of antibodies to certain allergen indicates an existing allergy.

 - Oral Challenge: an oral food challenge may be recommended if results from a skin or blood test are uncertain.
-During an oral food challenge, the patient will consume a small amount of food in increasing amounts over a period of time to observe if an allergic reaction occur.
+During an oral food challenge, the patient will consume a small amount of food in increasing amounts over a period of time to observe if an allergic reaction occurs.

-- Patch Testing: caused by a certain chemical (gold, nickel, etc), a patch test can be performed.
+- Patch Testing: caused by a certain chemical (gold, nickel, etc.), a patch test can be performed.
 Patch test involves the application of a small amount of allergen onto the surface of the skin.